thecodejuicer/katacoda-scenarios/part3_operators/step2_binary_operators.md

 <pre class="file">l1 = l2 = l3 = 72 + 12;</pre>

-72 \+ 12 will be evaluated before being assigned to l3, l2, and finally l1.
+72 \+ 12 will be evaluated before being assigned to `l3`, `l2`, and finally `l1`.
+What makes this so special?
+All other binary operators are evaluated from left to right. _ONLY_ the assignment operator is evaluated from right to left.

+This discussion is getting long.
+Let's do some exercises.
+Move along to the next step.
+Go ahead.
+Click Continue.